NASA-AMMOS/Landform/Web/docs/API.md

 ### Run Project: POST /api/projects/*name*/run
 Initiate a run of a project.
 Implements the [task API](#task-api).

+Fails with HTTP status 400 (bad request) if the name project does not exist.

-This task only *initiates* the execution of a project.
+This task only initiates the execution of a project.
 It will typically complete before the project is actually finished running.
-To determine whether the project execution has completed:
+To determine whether the project execution has completed, do one of the following:
+* poll the project metadata via `/api/projects/*name*` and wait for `Project.FinishedRunning=true`
-1. Determine the project result URL via the `/api/projects/*name*/result?redirect=false` API.
-2. Poll the project result URL.
-When it returns HTTP 200 (OK) with valid JSON the project has completed execution.
+* get the project result URL via `/api/projects/*name*/result?redirect=false` and poll it until the status is HTTP 200 (OK).

 It is safe to issue this command more than once.
 However, project results are only computed once: in the absence of errors, subsequent runs of a project after the first run has begun have no effect.